google/cadvisor/docs/application_metrics.md

  ADD ADD redis_config.json /var/cadvisor/redis_config.json
  LABEL io.cadvisor.metric.redis="/var/cadvisor/redis_config.json"
 ```

+It is also possible to store the configuration JSON itself directly in the label.
+To do so, simply use a label with the prefix ```io.cadvisor.metric-config.```.

 cAdvisor will then reach into the container image at runtime, process the config, and start collecting and exposing application metrics.